-Project level professional oversight services consist of conducting project management activities for major capital projects in accordance with the respective Project Oversight Plan (POP) for the project and executed using an Implementation Plan.
-The Oversight Procedures to support the development and update of planning documents that define the type of oversight activities are provided in Appendix E. These Oversight Procedures support FTA in establishing a risk-based POP for each unique project that is customized to define the scope of activities, deliverables due, funding needs, and milestone dates.
+Project-level professional oversight services consist of conducting project management activities for major capital projects in accordance with the respective Project Oversight Plan (POP) for the project, executed using an IP.
+These OPs support FTA in establishing a risk-based POP that is customized to define the scope of activities, deliverables due, funding needs, and milestone dates for each unique project.

 Deliverables shall be periodic project status reports to summarize the performance of project sponsor planning and the delivery of major capital projects.
 Details shall include contractor activities, budget, risks, and outcomes associated with the professional oversight services.

-Project management activities may consist of reviewing project sponsor documentation, investigating issues and conditions, engaging in dialogue and problem-solving in coordination with the project sponsor, and providing FTA professional opinions and recommendations for action.
+Project management activities may consist of reviewing project sponsor documentation, investigating issues and conditions, engaging in dialogue and problem-solving in coordination with the project sponsor, and providing FTA with professional opinions and recommendations for action.

 FTA's risk-based approach using the Risk Evaluation Tool (RET) and the POP will tailor a specific level of effort for the completion of each project.
-Listed below are some of the activities derived from these OPs.
+Listed below are some of the activities derived from these OPs:

-- Evaluating the project sponsor's Project Management Plan (PMP) and monitoring conformance with the approved PMP - Assessing the project sponsor's technical capacity and capability to deliver the project - Reviewing safety and security plans and related documents - Reviewing real estate plans and estimates - Assessing project sponsor quality assurance and quality control programs - Evaluating value engineering activities - Performing project scope reviews, including assessments of the National Environmental Policy Act (NEPA) compliance, transit capacity, and project delivery method - Performing cost reviews to assess the consistency, soundness and reliability of estimates - Performing schedule reviews and analyses - Performing technical reviews of vehicle procurements and fleet management plans - Conducting project risk and contingency reviews - Assessing project readiness to advance to subsequent project phases (e.g. engineering, grant or loan agreement, construction, revenue service) - Performing project-specific reviews to support FTA project evaluations and reporting - Additional project-specific oversight reviews required by FTA
+- Evaluating the project sponsor's Project Management Plan (PMP) and monitoring conformance with the approved PMP; - Assessing the project sponsor's technical capacity and capability to deliver the project; - Reviewing safety and security plans and related documents; - Reviewing real estate plans and estimates; - Assessing the project sponsor's Quality Assurance/Quality Control (QA/QC) programs; - Evaluating value engineering activities; - Performing project scope reviews, including assessments of the National Environmental Policy Act (NEPA) compliance, transit capacity, and project delivery method; - Performing cost reviews to assess the consistency, soundness, and reliability of estimates; - Performing schedule reviews and analyses; - Performing technical reviews of vehicle procurements and fleet management plans; - Conducting project risk and contingency reviews; - Assessing project readiness to advance to subsequent project phases (for example, engineering, grant or loan agreement, construction, revenue service); - Performing project-specific reviews to support FTA project evaluations and reporting; and - Additional project-specific oversight reviews required by FTA.